YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/09_custom_views.rst

 ####################################

 You can expose a helper for use with a mojit instance or make it available to all mojits.
-The reason for setting the helper for this mojit instance is that it depends on a specific data structure passed to it.
-To register the helper toLinkHelper that we defined earlier.
+To register the helper ``toLinkHelper`` that we defined earlier for the use of this mojit, you use ``ac.helpers.set`` as shown here:

 .. code-block:: javascript